Can I Sue My Partner for Giving me an STD?

 Even when the law does not specify criminal charges for a particular STD, the person who infected someone may be charged under another criminal statute.

 Your lawyer may recommend suing a partner for sexual battery if he or she infects you with an STD without first telling you about the infection.
-The argument your lawyer uses is that since your partner did not disclose the STD infection, having sex with you equates to sexual battery.
+The argument your lawyer uses is that since your partner knew and did not disclose the STD infection, having sex with you equates to sexual battery.

 Mich.
 Comp.
 Laws §333.5210(1) on HIV or AIDs Infection